PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit `_repair_mixed_singleton_nchw_inputs_for_nhwc_concat` as the next
+3. Audit `_optimize_window_partition_reshape_transpose_to_space_to_depth_chains`
-   bounded raw-map helper.
-Preserve its singleton-layout evidence, Concat axis, constant/adapter ownership, public boundaries, metadata, and statistics while deciding whether one maintained index and a complete pre-mutation plan can replace the producer snapshot without broadening the repair.
+   as the next smallest bounded raw-map helper.
+Preserve the exact window- partition shape/permutation grammar, topology and public-boundary guards, tensor metadata, options/provenance, and statistics while deciding whether one maintained index and a complete pre-mutation plan can replace its consumer snapshot.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.